-There are a few things you can do to make the process as smooth as possible, if regrettably you have to make a claim.
+If you are wondering how to make a travel insurance claim, there are a few things you can do to make the process as smooth as possible.

 Make sure you take your insurance policy (or a copy of it) with you.
 You'll need your policy number to make a claim, and your insurer will probably have an emergency helpline you can call if you need assistance while you are away.

 If you're taking electronic equipment such as a phone, tablet or camera with you, write down the make, model and serial number to give to your insurance company should you lose or damage them.

 Take photos of your valuables like jewellery in case they get lost or stolen.
 Make sure you save the photos somewhere you can access them easily should you need them, for example in secure cloud based storage.

 Your insurance company will normally pay out for trip cancellations for any of the reasons stated in your travel insurance policy documentation.
 Common reasons include the death or serious illness of someone travelling in your party or a close relative, jury service, redundancy or serious damage to your home, for example a fire.